ds828/daole-doc/faq.md

 # search shippings of today
 /query

-# serach shippings of a date from today-offset
+# serach shippings on a date with a day amount from today
 /query today-offset
 /query 1 # tomorrow
 /query -2 # the day before yesterday